Strategic Plan 2023-2025

 Programming and Outreach

-• Successfully continued the Quarry Farm Fellowship program.
-CMTS hosted and aided the research of ten senior and developing scholars and writers from a variety of academic disciplines.
+- Successfully continued the Quarry Farm Fellowship program.
+CMTS hosted and aided the research of eleven senior and developing scholars, writers, and artists from a variety of academic disciplines.
 All of these fellows-in-residence had the opportunity to live and work at Quarry Farm for two weeks to a month and take advantage of one of the best libraries dedicated to Mark Twain Studies located on the premises.

-• Facilitated eleven online lectures as part of the fall and spring “Trouble Begins” Lecture Series and the Park Church Summer Lecture Series.
-All of these lectures were video recorded and made accessible on the CMTS YouTube Channel and MarkTwainStudies.org.
+- Facilitated eleven online lectures as part of the fall and spring “Trouble Begins” Lecture Series and the Park Church Summer Lecture Series.

 Administrative, Financial, and Physical Resources